 I had a visit to Seawall Bar and Grill at Westin Bayshore Hotel with my friend and fellow food blogger Maggi (vieamaggi.com) for Vanfoodster’s Sangria Challenge.
-As we had been doing cocktail crawls all over town, we decided to run a Coal Harbour Cocktail Crawl (CHCC) starting from here after my Sangria judging duty is done!
+As we had been doing cocktail how to buy valium crawls all over town, we decided to run a Coal Harbour Cocktail Crawl (CHCC) starting from here after my Sangria judging duty is done!

 This restaurant’s location is one of the best along the seawall in Coal Harbour, with spectacular views of the seawall, the harbour and the mountains.
 There is a lot of space on their outdoor wood deck with comfortable seats.